Good and Evil, Illusions of Consciousness

 “As soon as man was capable of conceiving the idea of sin, he had recourse to psychic concealment–or, to put it in analytical language, repressions arose.” – Carl Jung (p.
 31)

 Carl Jung likens sin in this instance to some internalization of a secret, which infects the Body like a poison, illness, cutting us off from communing socially with other humans.
 Jung’s conception of sin is a breath of fresh air different from, say, a Catholic conception of sin as guilt.
-Holding in secrets contrasts to the purpose of the Hero’s Journey as living one’s truth; withholding living our truth, keeping secrets, may be viewed as submission to Evil, which has always been my Ego, containing ideas as my own rather than giving freely, guarding money like a dragon, living in the Mind.
+Holding in secrets contrasts to the purpose of the Hero’s Journey as living one’s truth; withholding living our truth, keeping secrets, may be viewed as submission to our Shadow which has always been my ego unfaced, which tends to naturally go in personally destructive directions.
+Practically this means containing ideas as my own rather than giving freely, guarding money like a dragon, living in the mind.

-In my life the Ego manifests as selfishness, keeping too much to myself, not listening to others, and has resulted in inflicting emotional harm to others numerous times primarily through cowardice by running from people or in letting the Ego’s negative aspect escape out through the mouth, negative words directed towards others.
+In my life the ego unchecked manifests as selfishness, keeping too much to myself, not listening to others.
+It has resulted in inflicting emotional harm to others numerous times primarily through cowardice by running from people or in letting the ego’s negative aspect escape out through the mouth, negative words directed towards others.

-Can you think of any personal examples of your Ego, however it manifests into your life?
-Has your Ego ever caused any problems, perhaps to others as well as yourself?
+Can you think of any personal examples of dark aspects of your ego, however it manifests into your life?
+Has your ego ever caused any problems, perhaps to others as well as yourself?
+Has it ever resulted in forms of aggression, the Id, the normal conception of evil, directed towards yourself or others?

 The Shadow is usually emphasized in this because, in following Carl Jung’s model of the psyche, must examine the Shadow, the part of ourselves and our world we wish to avoid seeing, to face it, integrate and merge with it.